SamYStudiO/es-theme-next-pixel/README.md

 - snes : 3 different game themes available
 - wii : 2 different game themes available

-To help you choose, all systems images are visible from [Next Pixel website](https://samystudio.github.io/es-theme-next-pixel/) or if you can't make your choice you may consider using random script so each time you start Recalbox you get a different game theme, see next section for more info.
+To help you choose, all systems images are visible from [Next Pixel website](https://samystudio.github.io/es-theme-next-pixel/) or if you can't make your choice you may consider using random script so each time you start Recalbox you get a different game theme, read next section for more info.

 ### Random system game themes